 - i.
-Posts made using third party sites such as Facebook or Twitter are not held or within the control of the Council - posts can be deleted by site administrators without knowledge or consent of the Council.
+Posts made using third party sites such as Facebook or Twitter are not held or within the control of the Council - posts can be deleted by site administrators without the knowledge or consent of the Council.
 In exceptional circumstances, copies of posts may be made and retained by the Council, (e.g. as evidence of inappropriate posts) in line with relevant Council procedures, (depending on the nature of the allegation).
 These copies will be held for a period dependent on the type of investigation they are subject to, (e.g. disciplinary, audit, criminal, etc). - ii.
 Where inappropriate use is suspected, it is suggested that you should pro-actively attempt to capture any inappropriate posts (before they might be deleted).
-Copies should be made (press, 'alt+Prt Scrn,' and copy into MS Word) and reported to both the Parish Clerk, as well as following the social media site's own reporting procedures where appropriate.
+Copies of the screen should be captured as appropriate (for example, screen grab or snipping tool) and reported to both the Parish Clerk, as well as following the social media site's own reporting procedures where appropriate.
 Please note that this is just one means of gathering evidence of inappropriate use; it does not preclude the gathering of other types of evidence, e.g. witness statements.